↑

 How to Make a Volcano Cake for a Dinosaur Party

-This post may contain affiliate links, view my disclosure policy.
+This post may contain affiliate links, view our disclosure policy for details.

 Volcano and dinosaur Cake Tutorial

 For my son’s 6 year old birthday party we celebrated fossils and dinosaurs and I needed an easy cake idea. (see our dinosaur & fossil party ideas here) So I decided to try out creating a volcano and dinosaur cake – it looked like a simple idea and it did turn out to be very easy to make!
-Trust me – I’m no Cake Boss!
-Not to mention that the HUGE WOW reaction from my son and the kids totally made it worth it!

 dinosaur sensory activity book